How It Works

 Input and Output Governance

-Inputs require explicit context (actors, requested action, attributes, policy identity), so decisions are traceable.
-Outputs remain constrained to a minimal set: decision result, policy identity, and reasoning context.
+Inputs require signed request metadata, workflow identity, user role, source-system trust, approved-pathway status, context tags, request IDs, timestamps, freshness windows, requested action, and policy identity.
+Outputs remain constrained to a minimal set: decision result, policy identity, approval status, and reasoning context.

 Evidence at Runtime